 The Closing tag

-Markdown offers numerous advantages for anyone looking to simplify their content management process.
-Its simplicity, portability, and compatibility with 3rd party platforms, make it an invaluable tool in various contexts.
+Look, I'm not saying Markdown will change your life or make you a better person or anything.
+But it would be silly to ignore the advantages Markdown offers for content formatting and management.
+Its simplicity, portability, and compatibility with 3rd party platforms, make it an useful tool in various contexts.
 I've written a little more about how I've implemented Markdown on my own site.
 If any of this sounds interesting, maybe it is time to consider using in your own projects.

 Related Links